Learn by doing! Boost your Professional Development

 This workshop will introduce participants to simple animation techniques for the generation of moving image work engaged with juxtaposition, storytelling and the illusion of movement.

 By making historical reference to Dada and surrealism, the workshop will look at animation as a vehicle for work that addresses metamorphosis, automata, myth or narrative.
-It is designed to make use of accessible technology to produce ideas driven creative work.

 Themes: metamorphosis, daydreams and Australian legends.